 - Prototyping—we brainstorm, sketch, and create low and high fidelity physical and digital prototypes

-- Evaluation—we conduct usability testing and understand how users think about our design solutions to identify and correct any issues that prevent the user from having a great experience.
+- Evaluation—we conduct usability testing and understand how users think about solutions to identify and correct any issues that prevent the user from having a great experience.

 What kind of jobs do people with these skills get?